kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 ## HTTP/1.1

-In HTTP/1.1, method of the issued request SHALL be "GET" and the upgrade token SHALL be conveyed by the "Upgrade" header field.
+In HTTP/1.1, the HTTP upgrade mechanism is used ({{HTTP-SEMANTICS}} Section 7.8).

-As an upgrade is initiated, the "Connection" header specifies the "Upgrade" option ({{HTTP-SEMANTICS}} Section 7.8).
+The method of the issued request SHALL be "GET".

-Once the reverse tunnel is established successfuly, the client responds with a 101 (Swithing Protocols) response.
+The upgrade token is conveyed by the "Upgrade" header field, and once the reverse tunnel is established successfuly, the client responds with a 101 (Swithing Protocols) response.

 ## HTTP/2 and HTTP/3